Skip to content

 EU Headquarters

-The European Union headquarters or EU commission is located in Brussells, the European Parliament and European Council are also located nearby.
+Brussels is the location of the European Union headquarters or EU Commission, and the European Parliament and European Council are also nearby.

 European Parliament Belgium_Things to do in Belgium

-Because the EU headquarters is located there, Brussels is often called the ‘Capital of Europe’, it’s a diverse city a perfect blend of preserving tradition and culture while embracing modernity as a true multicultural city.
+Because the EU headquarters is located there, Brussels is often called the ‘Capital of Europe’; it’s a diverse city, a perfect blend of preserving tradition and culture while embracing modernity as an actual multicultural city.

 #7 Visit Spa town in Ardennes